Revanth-157/Face_Mask_Detection_With_Live_Alarm/README.md

 ## 🔍 Overview

 This project is a real-time face mask detection system that uses deep learning and computer vision to determine whether individuals are wearing a mask.
 The system captures live video from a webcam, detects faces using Haar Cascade classifiers, and classifies each face as either "Mask" or "No Mask" using a trained Convolutional Neural Network (CNN).
 If a person is detected without a mask, the system can trigger alerts such as sounds, on-screen warnings, or event logging.
+Wasn't able to download the model in the repository due to memory issues

 ---